-- (0.a) the principle of indemnity, including, where applicable, the experience of the lawyer for the party entitled to the costs as well as the rates charged and the hours spent by that lawyer; - (0.b) the amount of costs that an unsuccessful party could reasonably expect to pay in relation to the step in the proceeding for which costs are being fixed: - (a) the amount claimed and the amount recovered in the proceeding; - (b) the apportionment of liability; - (c) the complexity of the proceeding; - (d) the importance of the issues; - (e) the conduct of any party that tended to shorten or to lengthen unnecessarily the duration of the proceeding; - (f) whether any step in the proceeding was, - (i) improper, vexatious or unnecessary, or - (ii) taken through negligence, mistake or excessive caution; - (g) a party's denial of or refusal to admit anything that should have been admitted: - (h) whether it is appropriate to award any costs or more than one set of costs where a party, - (i) commenced separate proceedings for claims that should have been made in one proceeding, or - (ii) in defending a proceeding separated unnecessarily from another party in the same interest or defended by a different lawyer; and - (i) any other matter relevant to the question of costs.
+- (a) the amount claimed and the amount recovered in the proceeding; - (b) the apportionment of liability; - (c) the complexity of the proceeding; - (d)the importance of the issues; - (e)the conduct of any party that tended to shorten or to lengthen unnecessarily the duration of the proceeding; - (f) whether any step in the proceeding was, - i) improper, vexatious or unnecessary, or - ii) taken through negligence, mistake or excessive caution; - (g)a party's denial of or refusal to admit anything that should have been admitted; - (h)whether it is appropriate to award any costs or more than one set of costs where a party, - i) commenced separate proceedings for claims that should have been made in one proceeding, or - ii) in defending a proceeding separated unnecessarily from another party in the same interest or defended by a different lawyer. - (i) any other matter relevant to the question of costs.

 Rule 57 contains several other provisions that are noteworthy.
 In order to discourage unnecessary motions, Rule 57.03 provides that on the hearing of a contested motion, the court is to fix the costs and order them to be paid within 30 days, unless the court is satisfied that a different order would be more just.
-Historical case law held more often than not, that in disposing of interlocutory motions the court will generally fix costs and order for them to be paid forthwith: Axton v.
-Kent.34
+Historical case law held more often, than not, that in disposing of interlocutory motions, the court will generally fix costs and order for them to be paid forthwith: Axton v Kent.